gunpowderlabs/sprockets-traceur/README.md

     //= require traceur-runtime
     ```

-3. Add `.js.es6` or `.js.next` extension to the files you wish to have transipled.
+3. Add `.js.es6` or `.js.next` extension to the files you wish to have transpiled.
 4. Profit!

 ## Usage with Sinatra/Rack